Autonomous Rail Rapid Transit: Benefits and limitations

 Proponents have argued the lack of rails means cheaper construction costs.
 Multi-axle hydraulic steering technology and bogie-like wheel arrangement could allow lower swept path in turns, thus requiring less side clearance.
 The minimum turning radius of 15 m is similar to buses.

 However, because the ART is a guided system, ruts and depressions could be worn into the road by the alignment of the large number of wheels, so reinforcement of the roadway to prevent those problems may be as disruptive as the installation of rails in a light rail system.
 Researchers in 2021 found evidence of significant road wear due to trackless tram vehicles, which undermined claims of quick construction, with the researchers finding significant road strengthening was required by the technology.
 The suitability of the system for winter climates with ice and snow has not yet been proven.
 The higher rolling resistance of rubber tires requires more energy for propulsion than the steel wheels of a light rail vehicle.

 A few abandoned proposals for light-rail lines have been revived as ART proposals because of the lower projected costs.
 However, a different report, by the Australian Railways Association, which supports light rail, said there were reliability questions with ART installations, implying the initial suggested capital cost savings were illusory.
 A November 2020 proposal for a trackless tram system in the City of Wyndham, near Melbourne, posited a cost of $AU23.53M per km for roadworks, vehicles, recharge point and depots.
 Recently completed light rail systems in Australia have had costs of between $AU80M and $AU150M per km.

 The Government of New South Wales considered the system as an alternative to light rail for a line to connect Sydney Olympic Park to Parramatta.
 However, concerns were raised that there was only one supplier of the technology, and that the development of "long articulated buses" was "too much in its preliminary phase" to meet the project deadlines.
 Instead, the plan was to build a light-rail line which would connect to another light-rail route already under construction, so passengers would not have to change vehicles.

-The Auckland Light Rail Group, in its studies of trackless trams for the City Centre to Mangere line, found that trackless trams would have a lower capacity than claimed.
+The Auckland Light Rail Group, in its studies of trackless trams for the City Centre to Māngere line, found that trackless trams would have a lower capacity than claimed.
 The official specifications for the ARRT assume a standing density of eight passengers per square meter, whereas many transit systems have more typical standing densities of four passengers per square meter.
 Based on that, the 32 m long ARRT would more realistically have a capacity of 170 passengers, rather than the claimed 307.
 This would be only a slight increase over the typical capacity of conventional bi-articulated buses at the same passenger density (~150 passengers), and less than a typical 33 m long LRV (~210-225 passengers).